React Component

 export default App;

-• A class component must extend the Component class from react library.
+- A class component must extend the

-• A class component must have a render method that a React element (can use JSX).
+library. - A class component must have a

-• The class component must be the default export.
+keyword).
+If the constructor has no other purpose, it can be omitted. - The class component must be the default export.

-• Class components are also called state-full components.
+- Class components are also called state-full components.

-• The component's "state" must be stored in an object called state.
+.
 This object must be a class property.
 It can be declared inside the constructor or as a field.

 import React, { Component } from "react";